 Boracay

 The island of Boracay is often placed as one of the most beautiful beach locations in the world.
-It is a popular place not just for visitors, but for vacationing locals as well.
+It is a popular place not just for visitors but for vacationing locals as well.

 In 2019, the island went through a massive infrastructure shuffle in which the entire island was shut down to tourism for the better part of a year.
-But it came out the other side with a far better system in place to handle the huge influx of tourists.
+However, it came out the other side with a far better system in place to handle the huge influx of tourists.

 El Nido